yogeshhegde/processor-sdk-doc/source/rtos/PDK_Platform_Software/Device_Drivers/VPS_Drivers.rst

    the example binary.
 -  Make sure the HDMI is connected to TV from the EVM for HDMI display options.
+-  For AM571x IDK EVM, installing a shunt on header J51 to short those pins

 **CCS connection**: